vagvolgyi/general_tracker/README.md

 - Leave the Value unassigned for now and press OK.
 Then "Configure" and "Generate";

 - After successful configuration, set the PATH value.
-For this purpose, in the red section, click on OpenCV_DIR to modify its value by entering the the directory containing the CMake configuration file for OpenCV (the path to *\opencv_contrib-4.0.1\modules, where * indicates the path where opencv_contrib-4.0.1 is located);
+For this purpose, in the red section, click on OpenCV_DIR to modify its value by entering the the directory containing the CMake configuration file for OpenCV (the path to *\opencv_contrib-4.0.1\modules, where * indicates the folder path containing opencv_contrib-4.0.1);

 - "Configure" and "Generate" another time.